jdean53/px_lazy/cosine_sim_des.md

 $$= \frac{\sum_{i=1}^4 x_iy_i}{\sqrt{\sum_{i=1}x_i^2}\sqrt{\sum_{i=1}x_i^2}} = \frac{(1)(1) + (1)(0) + (0)(1) + (0)(1)}{\sqrt{1^2+1^2+0^2+0^2}\sqrt{1^2 + 0^2 + 1^2 + 1^2}}$$
 $$= \frac{1 + 0 + 0 + 0}{\sqrt{1+1}\sqrt{1+1+1}} = \frac{1}{\sqrt{2}\sqrt{3}} = 0.4082$$
 So the cosine of the angle between these two vectors is $0.4082$, which implies $\theta=1.1503$ radians or $65.9082$ degrees.

+Intuitively, the closer the angle is to zero implies the more similar the vectors are.
+For instance, an angle of 0 implies the vectors are identical.
+Properties of cosine imply the closer this angle goes to 0, the closer the cosine of the angle is to 1.
+Therefore, we are looking to find cosine similarities closer to 1 for long positions and closer to 0 for short positions.